Title:

 Selected Publications:

 "Landscaping Africa: The Politics of Space, Belonging, and Migration in Senegal."
-Complete book manuscript in preparation for publication.
+Book manuscript under contract with University of California Press.

 Up From these Hills: Memories of a Cherokee Boyhood.
 With Leonard C. Lambert.
 Lincoln and London, University of Nebraska Press [Bison Books], 2011.